ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/template_thesis.md

 ## Ethical Implications

+This document requires that you discuss the ethical implications of your work -- no matter how benign you consider the outcome of your project.
+As several major studies of ethical issues in computer science assert: _no project is completely value-neutral_.

+To assist you in elaborating on these issues, the following areas are topics you might consider addressing.
+You do not need to address all of them.

+* Information Privacy
+* Information Accuracy (e.g. can contain reliability)
+* Potential Misuse (e.g. computer crime, unintended consequences)
+* Second- or Third-Party Risk (e.g. safety)
+* Data Collection Issues (e.g. issues inherent in collecting data)
+* Algorithmic or Data Bias
+* Potential Power Difference / Social Imbalance / Issues in Equity

+In addition, reflect on ways that the above harms can be or are mitigated by your work

 There are a few ethical issues that need to be addressed within this work involving the security and reliability of the data used to analyze the trends of educational attainment across different groups.
 Additionally, there may be issues related to data collection, as the data only represents attainable and usable samples, as well, as, issues that may arise from the sourcing of the data.
 The source of the data, Integrated Public Use Microdata (IPUMS), harmonizes Current Population Survey (CPS) microdata to include relevant demographic information about individual people and households.

-### Information Accuracy and Data Collection Issues

 To address the first issue of reliability, the data itself is collected from a survey, meaning that responses are self-reported.
 This can be an issue if there is no general mechanism, within the Census' collecting of the data, that verifies the answers given to the survey.
 This could mean that certain answers could have been given in order to seem better than actuality.
 In the case of this study, there could have been someone who lied about their highest level of educational attainment or about their level of income in order to seem more or less well-off.
 Also on the note of survey data, there may also be issues in data collection that may be present.
 Things like incomplete surveys or filling out of data extracts (on IPUMS' behalf), may result in untrustworthy or inclusive statistics or results.

 Additionally, there seems to be a potential issue in data collection or extraction, as there was a discrepancy between the data extract created for this project using IPUMS' extract tool and the actual data that ended up being usable for the project.
 The original intent of this project was to study data from the last 10 years in order to capture how educational attainment has changed over time, with help from the literature.
 But upon opening and working with the IPUMS data extract, which should have included years 2010-2021, it became clear that only data from 2010-2015 was accessible and usable.
 It is not clear if this is an issue resulting in incomplete data or with the data extract tool, but either way this could still be an issue future researchers may encounter with this tool.

-### Third Party Risk

 As the data for this project was extracted and downloaded from a third-party tool, IPUMS' online data extract creator, there may be risks with using a service like this.
 Like mentioned above, there may be discrepancies with the data in that more data is expected in an extract than is actually given.
 There could also be issues in the accessibility of using this data, as an account is required to access the data.
 Additionally, there is the risk of just having to trust the reliability of the data provided by the third-party source.

-### Data Bias

 In the initial use of the data, it became apparent that there may also be some data bias within the dataset.
 This is because when observations are counted by state, a varying amount of individuals are represented in each state, but never fully representing the populations actually present in those states.
 These counts also vary year to year, which further brings into question the validity of the data.
 The fact that this data only represents samples may bring up issues in the reliability of the data, in that it is unclear if there was any bias in the collection of the data or if the data may be incorrectly skewed towards representing one group over another.

-### Issues in Equity

 The last but probably the most important ethical issue that may arise as a result of this project includes the potential issues in equity, that the project generally looks to address.
 Because this project is rooted in looking for trends in educational attainment, focusing in on gendered, racial, and financial disparities in attainment, the results of this project may have real implications for the groups represented.
 With that, there should be a great deal of consideration taken when looking at and comparing trends across groups, as well as, when introducing and talking about educational trajectories.
 This is in order to avoid an unneccessary harm or unreliable characterizations or representations of certain identity groups or specific regions.